 In contrast to the other two, the brewed coffee has the largest cup size.
 The standard cup size for brewed coffee is 8 to 12 ounces.

-Americano vs coffee vs espresso: Which drink has more caffeine?
+Americano vs coffee: Which drink has more caffeine?

-They all contain a fair amount of caffeine.
-With a larger cup size, brewed coffee contains more caffeine than Americano or espresso.
+They contain a fair amount of caffeine.
+With a larger cup size, brewed coffee contains more caffeine than an Americano.

 Americano and espresso have similar caffeine content.
 However, if you take two espresso shots, the caffeine content will be double in an Americano.